City Guide for: Kaieteur National Park, Guyana

 Best Time to Visit

-The best time to visit Kaieteur Falls is during the dry seasons, which are generally from mid-February to April and from mid-September to November.
-During these months, the rainfall is lower, making the trails more accessible and the views of the falls clearer.
-While the falls are impressive year-round, the dry season offers the most comfortable and rewarding experience.
-Be aware that even during the dry season, rain is still possible, so pack accordingly.
+The best time to visit Kaieteur National Park is during the dry seasons, which are generally from February to April and from September to November.
+During these months, rainfall is lower, making hiking conditions more favorable and increasing the likelihood of clear views of the falls.
+However, Kaieteur Falls is impressive year-round, and even during the rainy season, the increased water volume can make the falls even more spectacular.

 Transportation